 To reduce wrap time, and therefore AHT, some of the ACW can be carried out during the call, so long as the quality of the call isn’t impacted by the advisor doing so.

-For more tips on lowering AHT, without impacting advisor performance, read article: 49 Tips for Reducing Average Handling Time
+For more tips on lowering AHT without affecting advisor performance, read our article: 49 Tips for Reducing Average Handling Time

 How Long Does After Call Work Usually Take?

-There are four factors that will impact the length of your “wrap time”.
-These include:
+There are four factors that will influence the length of your wrap time.
+These are: